vovanmix/vllm-mlx/README.md

 - ⏳ Fine-tuning support

 **Current Limitations:**
-- Single-request optimization (not yet optimized for batching)
-- No prompt caching (each request processes full context)
 - Limited to models available on mlx-community

 **Want to contribute?** See [Contributing](#contributing) section below.